vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

 - **The middleware must consistently respond within established response times.** We enforce a maximum response time of 5 seconds for homologation tests, as well as a maximum response time of 20 seconds to any other API request.

-While our protocol describes ten endpoints for implementation, not all of them are applicable when integrating Pix instant payments.
+While our protocol describes 9 endpoints for implementation, not all of them are applicable when integrating Pix instant payments.
 Regarding the two provider flows:

-- [Payment Flow](https://developers.vtex.com/vtex-rest-api/reference/payment-flow): its implementation is **mandatory**.
+- [Payment Flow](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#get-/manifest): 6 endpoints that must be **mandatory** implemented.

-- [Configuration Flow](https://developers.vtex.com/vtex-rest-api/reference/configuration-flow): its implementation is **optional and currently not available for Pix**.
+- [Configuration Flow endpoints](https://developers.vtex.com/docs/api-reference/payment-provider-protocol#post-/authorization/token): 3 endpoints whose implementation is **optional and currently not available for Pix**.

 The table below gives further detail on the applicability of each endpoint to Pix instant payments.
-More details on the integration steps are given in the rest of this tutorial.

 [block:parameters]
 {
   "data": {